Kappa Eta (Harvard) Chapter of

 Rush is open to all male-identifying Harvard College students.
 We're proud of our rush process and seek rushes of different temperaments, talents, and convictions.
 Rush Sigma Chi to join Harvard's strongest community and gain lifelong friendships.

 Our house at 1124 Mass.
 Ave is not available for housing in Summer 2022, but it will be available for housing in 2023.
 We offer spacious rooms at extremely reasonable rates.
 Our house is a 5-minute walk from Harvard Square and is surrounded by numerous restaurants and shops.

-The Kappa Eta Chapter originally began as a Harvard fraternity named Eta Sigma Chi, which was founded in 1989.
+The Kappa Eta Chapter originally began as a Harvard fraternity named Eta Sigma Chi, founded in 1989.
 Chartered on May 2, 1992 by Sigma Chi International, the Kappa Eta Chapter is the oldest continuously active fraternity at Harvard University.
-Since its founding, it has attracted and traveled along with hundreds of members of the Harvard community throughout their undergraduate years.
+Since its founding, it has attracted and traveled alongside hundreds of members of the Harvard community throughout their undergraduate years.

 Our chapter strives to cultivate an environment that makes all members feel welcome, regardless of background.
 Alumni of our chapter have gone on to found multi-billion-dollar businesses, become members of Congress, and much more.
 Our alumni are actively involved with our chapter and deeply care about the personal and professional growth of undergraduates.